tryyang2001/tp/docs/UserGuide.md

 temperature of one gram of water by one degree Celsius.
 On average, a male will require approximately 2500 cal consumed from food per day while a female will require around 2000 cal intake per day.\
 \
-***Calorie goal*** - The calorie goal is defined as the amount of calorie you wish to achieve per day.
-It is the value you want to achieve from your calorie intake **minus** the calorie burnt naturally and physically per day.
-If you are planning to lose weight, it is recommended to set your daily calorie goal as negative value.
-On the other hand, positive value calorie goal may mean that you are going to increase or maintain your body weight.
+***Calorie goal*** - The calorie goal is defined as the amount of calories you wish to achieve per day.
+It calculated by subtracting the calories you burnt naturally and physically per day from your calorie intake.
+If you are planning to lose weight, it is recommended to set your daily calorie goal as a negative value and if you are planning to gain weight, it is recommended to set your daily calorie goal as a positive value calorie goal.

-***Net Calorie*** - Net calorie is the difference between calorie goal and the total calorie burnt from exercising and [body metabolism](https://www.news-medical.net/life-sciences/What-is-Metabolism.aspx).
+***Net Calorie*** - Net calorie is the difference between calorie goal and the total calories burnt from exercising and [body metabolism](https://www.news-medical.net/life-sciences/What-is-Metabolism.aspx).
-For your information, we use [basal metabolic rate (BMR)](https://en.wikipedia.org/wiki/Basal_metabolic_rate) to compute the rate of calorie consumed by body metabolic activity.\
+For your information, we use [basal metabolic rate (BMR)](https://en.wikipedia.org/wiki/Basal_metabolic_rate) to compute the rate of calories consumed by body metabolic activity.\
 \
 ***Activity factor*** - Activity factor is a measure of the level of activity.
-The value is used in the calculation of BMR.
+This value is used in the calculation of BMR.
 In our application, we use an integer ranged from 1 to 5 to measure the activity factor:
 - *Integer 1*: Little to no exercise (0-1 day of exercises a week)
 - *Integer 2*: Lightly active (1-3 days of exercises a week)